gdungca1/00-lambda/README.md

 # Assignment 0: Lambda Calculus (140 points)

-## Due by Wednesday 10/16 23:59:59

-Get the assignment from [this link](https://classroom.github.com/a/pIfJH-Rj). *DO NOT CLONE* this repository directly!

 ## Overview : Lambda Calculus

 The objective of this assignment is for you to understand